aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Two CodeLenses are added: "Run Locally", and "Debug Locally".
 The only difference between the two is whether or not a debugger is involved.
 When users click either CodeLens, the Toolkit shows a selection picker.
 The picker presents users with the following choices:

 -   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this lambda handler.
 This includes debug configurations that directly reference this function, and those that reference this function through SAM Template resources.
-If users select this choice, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
+If users select one of these choices, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
--   "Add Debug Configuration" - If users select this choice, the toolkit produces a pre-filled `aws-sam` Debug Configuration, configured to directly invoke the function being acted on.
+-   "Add Debug Configuration" - If users select this choice the toolkit produces an `aws-sam` Debug Configuration that is configured to invoke the resource being acted on, and adds it to `launch.json`.
 Users are taken to the new entry in `launch.json` instead of starting a debug session.

 ## Appendix